 The Norfolk Southern train was en route from Allentown, Pennsylvania, to Birmingham, Alabama, and had 141 cars and three locomotives, said Susan Terpay, a company spokeswoman.
 She said 24 cars and two locomotives derailed.

-The cause of the accident, which happened at 11:23 a.m., was being investigated.
+The cause of the accident, which happened at 11:23 a.m.
+EDT Sunday, is under investigation.

-Only one of the derailed cars contained the chemical, known as "fuming sulfuric acid," which was being shipped to Birmingham by the military, Terpay said.
+One of the derailed cars contained the chemical, known as fuming sulfuric acid, Terpay said.

-Sulfuric acid fumes are an extreme irritant, and direct contact with them can cause blindness.
+Sulfuric acid fumes are extremely irritating, and direct contact with them can cause blindness.
 The acid is commonly found in car battery acid, some toilet bowl cleaners, chemical munitions and some fertilizers.